Platform Compatibility

 - PCV is fully compatible on macOS with Metal gpu backend and on Windows/Linux with OpenGL gpu backend

-- on Windows/Linux with Vulkan gpu backend, there is minor issue that has been fixed in Blender 5.1 (it is not clear if fix will be backported to Blender 4.5 LTS), this issue affects viewport postprocessing, Tiles shading and modal tools that depends on point selecting, if you switch gpu backend to OpenGL and restart Blender, all will be working as intended
+- on Windows/Linux with Vulkan gpu backend, there is minor issue that has been fixed in Blender 5.1 (it is not clear if fix will be backported to Blender 4.5 LTS), this issue affects viewport postprocessing, Tiles shading and modal tools that depends on point selecting, if you switch gpu backend to OpenGL and restart Blender, all will be working as intended.
+Blender 5.1 works fine with Vulkan backend.

 Notes on Blender 5.1